Psychology, BA

 Students will use critical and creative thinking, skeptical inquiry, and the scientific approach to solve problems related to behavior and mental processes.

 A primary objective of the psychology program is to provide the psychology major with a broadly-based education in the discipline.
 Therefore, all psychology majors are expected to complete the required curriculum listed below.
-Remaining coursework will be selected by the student in consultation with the academic advisor and is designed to meet individual students’ needs and interests.
-The combination of psychology with a minor from another area, such as sociology or communications, often provides more marketable credentials at the bachelor’s level of training.
+The remaining coursework will be selected by the student in consultation with the academic advisor and is designed to meet individual students’ needs and interests.
+The combination of psychology with a minor from another area, such as sociology or communications, often provides more marketable credentials at the bachelor’s level of training (note that within the College of Liberal Arts, only 6 SCH that count toward a major can be applied to a minor).

-A course in General Psychology (PSYC 2301 General Psychology (3 sch)) or permission of the instructor is required for admission into all psychology courses beyond the 1000-level.
+- PSYC 2301 General Psychology (3 sch) or permission of the instructor is required for admission into all psychology courses beyond the 1000-level.

-The TAMU-CC PSYC, PSYO, and SOCI degrees require knowledge of basic statistical theories and applications.
-This requirement is fulfilled by the successful completion of MATH 1442 or MATH 1342, or transfer courses such as PSYC 2317 or other courses with MATH, MAT, STAT, STA, PSY, AND PSYC prefixes AND the course title which includes Statistics, Quantitative Reasoning and/or Psychological Science Methods.
+- The Psychology degree requires knowledge of basic statistical theories and applications.
+This requirement is fulfilled by the successful completion of MATH 1442 or MATH 1342, or transfer courses such as PSYC 2317 or other courses with MATH, MAT, STAT, STA, PSY, AND PSYC prefixes AND the course title which includes Statistics, Quantitative Reasoning, and/or Psychological Science Methods.
+Students who do not take MATH 1442 Statistics for Life (4 SCH) in the Core Curriculum will be required to fulfill the Supporting Coursework requirement for the major.

 General Requirements